jkotalik/DocsStaging/Buffers.md

 - `GetSpan` and `GetMemory` return a buffer with at least the requested amount of memory.
 Don't assume exact buffer sizes.
 - There is no guarantee that successive calls will return the same buffer or the same-sized buffer.
+- In general, every call to `GetMemory`/`GetSpan` should be paired with a call to `Advance`.
+Don't call `GetMemory` or `Advance` successively.
 - You must request a new buffer after calling `Advance` to continue writing more data; you cannot write to a previously acquired buffer.

 ## [ReadOnlySequence\<T\>](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.readonlysequence-1)

 ![image](https://user-images.githubusercontent.com/95136/64049773-cbd04600-cb2a-11e9-9d37-404488a2d6d5.png)

-`ReadOnlySequence<T>` is a struct that can represent a contiguous or discontiguous sequence of T. It can be constructed from:
+`ReadOnlySequence<T>` is a struct that represents a contiguous or discontiguous sequence of T. It can be constructed from:
 1. A `T[]`
 1. A `ReadOnlyMemory<T>`
 1. A pair of linked list node [`ReadOnlySequenceSegment<T>`](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.readonlysequencesegment-1?view=netstandard-2.1) and index to represent the start and end position of the sequence